How To Travel Light in Europe: Packing Tips for Every Trip

 © Pixel-Shot / Adobe Stock

 If you want to travel light, follow the 1-2-3-4-5-6 rule.
-This general packing guideline helps travelers streamline their packing by making them pack only a specific number of clothing items.
-You should then only pack a few other essentials.
+This general guideline helps travelers streamline their packing by making them carry only a specific number of clothing items.
+You should then only bring a few other essentials.

-To follow this guideline, pack one hat, two pairs of shoes, three pairs of trousers, four tops, five pairs of socks, and six pairs of underwear.
-Beyond that, only pack vacation-specific items, such as rainwear or swimwear, and other essentials you need, like medication.
+To follow this guideline, bring one hat, two sets of shoes, three trousers, four tops, five socks, and six underwear.
+Beyond that, only include vacation-specific items, such as rainwear or swimwear, and other essentials you need, like medication.
 The 1-2-3-4-5-6 method will get you through six days before you do the laundry.

 Read also: Impressive UNESCO Sites in Europe